 - Unmarried Couples.

-We know how to fight these cases to win.
-We say "win" because, in fact, there is a way to win child custody in Maryland — but winning child custody usually means each side gets something they want.
+Our child custody lawyers know how to fight these cases to win.
+We say “win” because, in fact, there is a way to win child custody in Maryland — but winning child custody usually means each side gets something they want.
 In child custody, both parents are going to need to be able to work together, long after the divorce is finalized, to care for their children.

 We can help you protect your child while helping resolve the case that works in the best interest of the child.

 A parenting plan is an agreement you make with your spouse or partner about how you plan to co-parent your children after divorce or separation.
 A parenting plan governs specific parenting responsibilities, including when and where you’ll handle visitation, who takes the child to the doctor and dentist, and what school the child will attend.